s0md3v/s0md3v.github.io/_posts/2021/2021-10-28-self-hate-and-regrets.markdown

 Been in a toxic relationship?
 I have.
 Everything was happening in front of me but I still chose to stay.
 What was I thinking?
 A lot, I was thinking a lot - but with my biased thinking process.

 - I was afraid of the void that would have been left by cutting that person off.
-I had no 'replacement for their role in my life.
+I had no 'replacement' for their role in my life.
 - I invested too much into that relationship which made me afraid of losing it so I wanted to try my best to save it.
 - As I mentioned at the start, I avoid conflicts.
 I let it happen as long as I could, I didn't bring it up.